Systers

 Systers, founded by Anita Borg, is an international electronic mailing list for technical women in computing.
 The Syster community strives to increase the number of women in computer science and improve work environments for women.
 The mailing list has operated since 1987, making it the oldest of its kind for women in computer science.
 It is likely the largest email community of women in computing.
-The name 'Systers' originated from the combination of the words systems and sisters.

 History

 Systers was formed by Anita Borg in 1987 after a discussion with women at the Symposium on Operating Systems Principles (SOSP) in Austin.
 At the conference, Borg got the email addresses of 20 of the women attending and created Systers.
-The name came from combining systems with sisters.
 The administrator of Systers was Borg, who was called by users "her Systers' keeper".
 It was the first worldwide community for women working in the field of computer science.
 The group spread by word of mouth, growing to around 2,000 members in the mid 1990s.
 The group was accused of practicing "reverse discrimination" by others in 1993.
 Borg defended the group as a way for women who were often cut off from one another in the field to connect with one another.
 Many women did not have any other women in their own workplaces.
 It was refreshing to find a space where women were not "drowned out by the voices of men."
 The size of the group led Borg to create a system, called MECCA, which would allow members to opt in and out of various discussion topics.
 Later, the list would move to web-based technology.
 By 2004, women from 53 different countries were participating.
 Systers also influenced other similar mailing lists.

 As of 2012, more than 3000 members were subscribing to the Systers' mailing list.
 Previously, the mailing list was maintained by Her Systers' Keeper, Robin Jeffries, from 2000 to 2012.
 The next Systers' Keeper was Rosario Robinson.
 During the Grace Hopper Celebration of Women in Computing (GHC) at Houston Texas in 2018, it was announced that Zaza Soriano will be the new Systers' Keeper.